opted-eu/meteor-api/README.md

 ### Restore Backup

 - Get backup files and run the following command: `dgraph live --files g01.rdf.gz --schema g01.schema --zero localhost:5080`

+# Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research & innovation programme under grant agreement No 951832.
+The document reflects only the authors’ views.
+The European Union is not liable for any use that may be made of the information contained herein.